• Home

 • Place bratwurst sausages on a sheet pan fitted with a wire rack.
 Spray the sausages with avocado oil or cooking spray.
 Roast for 30 minutes turning the sausages once after 15 minutes.

-• Heat olive oil over medium high heat in a large fry pan.
+• In the meantime, heat olive oil over medium high heat in a large fry pan.
 Add onion and sprinkle with 2 tablespoons brown sugar.
 Cook, stirring often until onions are starting to turn golden.
 About 15 – 20 minutes.

 • Add beer or chicken broth and simmer for about 10 minutes, stirring occasionally.
 This will reduce the liquid a bit and intensify the flavor.